An experienced Michigan police misconduct lawyer can help if you or a loved one was injured by a law enforcement officer.

 It does not matter whether the person committed a criminal act or not.
 Even criminals have the right to be properly restrained and apprehended without suffering a serious injury, especially if they are cooperative with the officers.

 Certainly, police officers can and should defend themselves against aggressive people.
 The issue is when they assault or beat a person who is restrained, helpless, or not even fighting back.
-Beatings often occur in police cars or on the road side.
+Beatings often occur in police cars or on the roadside.

 How do you determine what is excessive force?

-Excessive force refers to physical force used beyond what a police officer reasonably believes is necessary under the circumstances.
-This would include brutal physical force, such as punching or striking a person with a blunt instrument like flashlight, club, or other equipment.
+Excessive force refers to the physical force used beyond what a police officer reasonably believes is necessary under the circumstances.
+This would include brutal physical force, such as punching or striking a person with a blunt instrument like a flashlight, club, or other equipment.

-Excessive also includes the use of a taser or stun guns when one is not necessary for restraint.
+Excessive also includes the use of stun guns when one is not necessary for restraint.
 Officers are trained to use the least amount of force possible to arrest or apprehend a criminal or crime suspect.
 Law enforcement officers cannot legally use physical force to coerce a statement or admission for anyone.

 Finally, the use of excessive force has been found when officers place handcuffs too tightly on a suspect.
 This can cause significant nerve damage to the arms and hands.
 There is a proper way to place handcuffs to not injure a person.